cpputest/cpputest/README_TestDouble.md

 **Test Double** (An alternative to CppuMock)
 ========================================================================================================================

-The CppUMock framework introduces patterns that unnecessarily couple the Component Under Test (CuT) to Dependencies of Component (DoC).
-The **Test Double** focuses on the testing (expectations) and decouples the DoC implementation- i.e. a single **Test Double** implementation of a DoC can be used for all testing.
 With **Test Double** you can perform the exact same testing as under CppuMock more easily.

+The CppUMock framework introduces patterns that unnecessarily couple the Component Under Test (CuT) to Dependencies of Component (DoC).  **Test Double** focuses on the testing (expectations) and decouples the DoC implementation- i.e. a single **Test Double** implementation of a DoC can be used for all testing.

 ### Where can this go?